-So here we are, in the middle of February and your firm is busy as beavers, doing taxes for current clients, and interviewing new tax clients.
+It is now officially tax time.
+We are into February and most likely your accounting firm is very busy doing taxes for current clients and interviewing new tax clients.
 Your policy may be to interview new tax clients in person, but many firms have transitioned into handling clients through email and phone.
-However your CPA firm does it, this initial tax interview is the perfect time to make clients aware of other services you offer.
+Whichever way your firm does it, the initial tax interview is the perfect time to make clients aware of other services you offer.

 Tax season is a stressful time, so when you interview a client for financial information related to doing their tax return, you don't want to appear like a salesman, hawking your additional wares when they are only concerned about their taxes and what they can deduct.
 However, there is a way to seamlessly bring up additional services you offer during this initial tax interview.
 For instance, many of the questions you will be asking have to do with saving money, while you are getting information to ascertain what tax breaks the client can take advantage of.
 This is the perfect time to bring up financial planning and how the client can save on taxes with investment alternatives.

 Why Sell to Existing Clients?